gagneurlab/concise/README.rst

 	:alt: Updates

-CONCISE (COnvolutional neural Network for CIS-regulatory Elements) is a model for predicting PTR features like mRNA half-life from cis-regulatory elements using deep learning.
+CONCISE (COnvolutional neural Network for CIS-regulatory Elements) is a model for predicting quatitative outcome (like mRNA half-life) from cis-regulatory sequence using deep learning.

+* Developed by the Gagneur Lab (computational biology):  http://www.gagneurlab.in.tum.de
 * Free software: MIT license
 * Documentation: https://concise-bio.readthedocs.io